 Providence RN Neuro-Trauma ICU in Olympia, Washington

-Bachelor’s degree in Nursing or higher within three (3) years of hire or equivalent education/experience:
+Bachelor’s degree in Nursing or higher within 3 years of hire or

 Any previously agreed upon effective date for obtaining a Bachelor’s degree in nursing between individual and facility will remain in effect.

 Any collective bargaining contract with specific time frames for obtaining a Bachelor’s degree in nursing will supersede the above point and will remain in effect.

 Exceptions will be considered on a case-by-case basis at each facility by the most senior administrative nursing leader in consultation with the Human Resources leader.

 RNs employed prior to 1/1/17 are encouraged to obtain a Bachelor’s degree or higher degree in Nursing, but obtaining the degree will not be a condition of employment.